AsherDoesTechs/AsherDoesTechs/README.md

 ### 🔁 Daily Quote

 <!--START_SECTION:quote-->
-> Life is like riding a bicycle.
-To keep your balance you must keep moving. — Albert Einstein
+> Tension is who you think you should be.
+Relaxation is who you are. — Chinese Proverb
 <!--END_SECTION:quote-->